 The purpose of this activity is to give students the opportunity to learn how the US Census categorizes race and analyze racialized descriptive statistics.
 They will get a chance to digest the material in the Census reports, and teach it to others.

-Examining Prosocial Behavior Quantitatively: An Activity for Introductory Psychology Students part of Examples
+Introducing Introductory Psychology Students to Quantitative Analysis part of Examples